oroinc/documentation/commerce/user_guide/marketing_web_catalog/edit_content_tree/category_node.rst

 Category node is a direct link to the product category with the list of products in the OroCommerce Store Front.

-To add a category node to the menu on the OroCommerce Store Front:
+To add a category node to the menu in the OroCommerce storefront:

 1. Select **Add Category** in the Content Variants list.